Food

 "Chew a piece with a bite of potatoes and hold your nose so you can't taste it," she'd counter.

 Mom was patient and she'd sit across from me and wait until I chewed and swallowed those three little pieces.
 I know there were times when she wanted to pry my mouth open and shovel liver nuggets down my esophagus.
 But, as it so happened, the Food Fates deeply sympathized with my mother and they tricked me before she could strangle me.
 We lived on Markison Avenue, so I was about nine-years-old.
 Mom was sitting at the kitchen table eating a Braunschweiger sandwich when I came barreling through the back door hungry for lunch.
 I asked her what she was eating, she asked me if I wanted a bite.
 I bit and I loved it.
 I never had to eat fried liver again.
-Yes, Braunschweiger is high in cholesterol, saturated fat, and sodium, like any smoked and cured sausage.
-Yet, due to its liver content, it's very high in vitamin A and iron.
-Eventually, Braunschweiger was phased out with a Flintstones vitamin (Complete with iron!), which Mom placed thoughtfully at the bottom of our cereal bowls in the morning before breakfast.
+Yes, Braunschweiger is high in cholesterol, saturated fat, and sodium, like any highly processed sausage.
+But, it was very high in vitamin A and iron, much tastier than grainy fried liver, and more filling than a daily off-brand metallic sugar pellet (a.k.a. chewable vitamin).
+I ate it up between two slices of toast and a good helping of brown mustard.

 In June 1936, a new provision was written into the Social Security Act of 1935 under President Franklin Roosevelt, called Title IV, or Aid for Dependent Children (ADC).
 The new provision was a federal reimbursement grant for $25 million per fiscal year to be divvied out among the states who had adopted a federally approved assistance program to provide aid to children in need.
 Section 402 (a) (4) of Title IV stipulated that if a "claim with respect to aid to a dependent child is denied, an opportunity for a fair hearing before such State agency" would be granted to the claimant.
 Yet, single mothers, Black families, Indigenous families, and families of non-Eastern European descent were often discriminated against with no real recourse for action.
 In an era of defined domestic roles and fault-based divorces, Jim Crow laws, and prohibited immigration galvanized by the eugenics movement, millions of Americans who were absolutely eligible for Title IV provisions were absolutely denied those benefits based on sex, race, and national origin...